 - Human Resource Management I: Training and Development

-Understanding techniques for enhancing employees' performance.
+Understanding learning styles and techniques for enhancing employees' performance.

 - Human Resource Management II: Performance Management and Accountability